Ichoran/teensy-stimulus/README.md

 ### Error States

 The Teensy Stimulus state machine contains a single error state.
 The machine can enter this state in response to invalid input that is dangerous to ignore: requesting a channel that is not there, trying to specify more states than are allowed, or setting parameters into an already-running protocol.
-When in an error state, the system will accept commands but not parse any of them save for `~$` which will return `~!` if there is an error and `~.` if not; for `~?` which will report the error state (as `^error message here$` where the message hopefully contains some information about what went wrong); and for `~.` which will reset and clear the error state (at which point it can no longer be read out).
+When in an error state, the system will accept commands but not parse any of them save for `~@` which will return `~!` if there is an error (that command will return `~.` when there is no error and is awaiting commands, `~*` when running, and `~/` when finished running but not reset); for `~#` which will report the error state (as `^error message here$` where the message hopefully contains some information about what went wrong); and for `~.` which will reset and clear the error state (at which point it can no longer be read out).

 ### Executing and Querying a Stimulation Protocol

-To run a stimulation protocol on all defined channels, send the command `~!`.
-To run on only a single defined channel, send the command `~A!` where `A` is the channel letter.
+To run a stimulation protocol on all defined channels, send the command `~*`.
+To run on only a single defined channel, send the command `~A*` where `A` is the channel letter.
 This will also clear the programs on all other pins.

 To terminate a stimulation protocol in progress, send the command `~/`.
 To terminate a single channel while leaving any others still running, use `~A/`.
 Once terminated, a channel cannot be restarted.

-To ask the board to tell what time point it is at, send the command `~?`.
+To ask the board to tell what time point it is at, send the command `~#`.
 If there is no error it will respond with `~12345678.123456` where elapsed duration is specified in seconds plus microseconds; if the board has started and is running it will always report at least one elapsed microsecond.
 If the stimulus protocol has not yet been started or has already finished, it will return `~00000000.000000`.
 If the system has encountered an error, it will return `^an error message here$`.

-To query the state machine that runs an individual channel, send the command `~A$` for channel `A` (likewise for the others).
+To query the state machine that runs an individual channel, send the command `~A@` for channel `A` (likewise for the others).
 The board will respond with `~A`, followed by a number from `'0'` to `'3'` indicating its state (0 = not running, 1 = running but stimulus off, 2 = running and stimulus is on but not in a pulse, 3 = running and stimulus is on and in a pulse).
 This is then followed by a `;` and the number of the stimulus train (in three digits), counting up from 0.
+Analog stimuli will always report 1 or 3, not 2.

 The Teensy Stimulus board will make a best effort to obey all the parameters set for it, but as the code does not form a hard real-time operating system, it may fail to switch at precisely the times requested.
 To query an individual channel for error metrics, send the command `~A#` (for channel `A`).
 It will respond with 8 numbers (after a `~`):